tjansson60/sinthgunt/README.txt

 # $Id$

 ###################
-# ABOUT Nobel Converter
+# ABOUT Sinthgunt Converter
 ###################

-The Nobel Converter(TNC) is a graphical front end to the notoriously complex ffmpeg command line.
+The Sinthgunt Converter(TNC) is a graphical front end to the notoriously complex ffmpeg command line.

 ###################